 To prevent condensate accumulation in the vent, it is required to install the horizontal portion of vent with a slight upward slope of not more than 1/4" per foot of horizontal run and an approved condensate trap must be installed per applicable codes.

-WARNING: Pressurized common vent installations should be engineered.
+WARNING: For common vent installations, contact the factory.

 WARNING: No substitutions of flue pipe or vent cap material are allowed.
 Such substitutions would jeopardize the safety and health of inhabitants.